DH-Center-Tuebingen/ThesauRex/INSTALL.md

 ## Installing ThesauRex as part of [Spacialist](https://github.com/eScienceCenter/Spacialist)

-As ThesaurRex is a crutial part of the [Spacialist](https://github.com/eScienceCenter/Spacialist) platform, it can be installed directly within the Spacialist environment as well.
+As ThesauRex is a crutial part of the [Spacialist](https://github.com/eScienceCenter/Spacialist) platform, it can be installed directly within the Spacialist environment as well.
 This part only contains changes that must be made when installing ThesauRex as part of Spacialist against a standalone installation.

 2. `cd` into your Spacialist Repository and clone the ThesauRex Repository into it